Maire Comerford

 Máire Aoife Comerford (2 June 1893 - 15 December 1982) was an Irish republican from County Wexford who witnessed central events in 1916-23 and remained a committed supporter of Cumann na mBan until her death.
-Her memoir of the Irish Revolution, On Dangerous Ground, was published posthumously in 2021.
+Her memoir of the Irish revolutionary period, On Dangerous Ground, was published posthumously in 2021.

 Early life

 Comerford was born Mary Eva Comerford on 2 June 1893 in Rathdrum, County Wicklow.
 Her parents were James Comerford, a flour and corn miller who owned the Comerford Mill, and Eva Mary Esmonde.
 She had two brothers (Thomas and Alexander) and one sister (Dympna).
-Her maternal grandfather, Thomas Esmonde had been awarded a V.C. for bravery in the Crimean war in 1854.
+Her maternal grandfather, Thomas Esmonde had been awarded a V.C. for bravery in the Crimean War in 1854.
 On his return to Ireland he joined the Royal Irish Constabulary and was promoted to Deputy Chief Inspector.
+She and her siblings were sent to a convent school in Athlone where she was instructed in Irish history and the Irish language.

 Her father died when she was 16 and in 1911 she was sent to London to a secretarial school.
 During this time she stayed in the Ladies Club in Eccles Place.
 She returned to Ireland to live with her mother in the home of her uncle in Wexford, T. L. Esmonde.
 Around 1915, her mother rented a house in Courtown, Co Wexford to set up a school.

 1916-1922

 Comerford was in Dublin during the outbreak of the Easter Rising in Dublin and volunteered to aid Countess Markievicz in St Stephen's Green, but was turned away.
 She carried despatches for the GPO garrison.
 She returned to Gorey after the Rising and joined the local Sinn Féin branch where she worked alongside Sean Etchingham.

 Comerford supported the prisoners who had been taken in 1916 and the reordering of the Sinn Féin party from 1917.
 She returned to Dublin shortly before the 1918 General Election, where she worked on Roger Sweetman's election campaign.
 Sinn Féin won a majority in the election.
 On 21 January 1919 she attended the Round Room at the Mansion House, witnessing the creation of the First Dail by the 27 TDs present.

-Comerford supported the IRA in the Dublin area during the Irish War of Independence.
-She also helped to run the Irish White Cross, led by the Quaker James Douglas, which aimed to assist civilian war victims by raising money in the United States.
+In 1920 Comerford was sent to County Leitrim to work with local IRA leadership on organizational matters.
+In Leitrim Comerford started multiple Cumann Na mBan branches.
+New members were instructed in first aid, care and safety of arms, dispatch work and intelligence collection.